 COVID-19 Vaccine

-COVID-19 vaccines authorized by Health Canada are safe, reliable, and can help protect you, your family, and our community from COVID-19.
+COVID-19 vaccines authorized by Health Canada are safe, reliable, and can help protect you, your family and the community from COVID-19.
 The COVID-19 vaccine is free for everyone in Ontario.
-All residents are encouraged to get the number of doses they are recommended to receive to have the most protection against COVID-19.

-To find out more information about vaccine eligibility and booster doses, please visit the Government of Canada website.
+To find out more information about COVID-19 vaccines visit the Government of Canada website.

 Where to get a COVID-19 vaccine

-Before visiting a clinic, please do a self-assessment with this COVID-19 symptom screening tool
+Before visiting a clinic, please do a self-assessment with the COVID-19 symptom screening tool

 Pharmacies and primary care providers